CompuTec/computec-docs/docs/wms/user-guide/custom-decoder.md

 FROM DUMMY
 ```

 Watch the demonstration video [here](https://www.youtube.com/watch?v=8JUxu5RUcvA).
+In this video demonstration, you can see how to configure and display messages in the CompuTec WMS client using a Barcoder Setup.

 You can also use your own query and rules.
-Here are some examples:
+Below are some examples:

+**Example A**

 ![Example](./media/example-01.jpg)

+**Example B**
 ![Example](./media/example-02.jpg)